|

 Archer's Note:

-in my Introduction, the Mystery of the Texas Twostep
+choice.
+I can begin the Mystery of the Texas Twostep

 Everyone knows

-about the frustration of coming into a movie that is halfway
+the frustration of coming into a movie that is halfway

 over, especially if the film has a complicated plot.
 Should I assume that everyone has read my previous book?